bailey27/cppcryptfs/README.md

 Therefore the number of threads was hard-coded to 1 in cppcryptfs.

 It appears to be safe to use more than one thread per-filesystem now.
+However, almost all testing and usage of cppcryptfs until now has been done with only one thread per filesystem.

+Using more than one thread for each filesystem may result in improved performance.

 The default number of per-filesystem threads is still 1.
 Using 0 will cause Dokany to choose an appropriate number of threads.